Escaped Suspect Captured After Shooting, Fire At Burbank Home

 The suspect was taken to a hospital for treatment for dog bites sustained from the K9.
 His name and the charges he will face were not released.

 The exact circumstances that led up to the shooting and fire are under investigation.
-A domestic incident on Thursday may have precipitated the shooting.
+The level of damage to the home was also not confirmed.